Shrm

 Coverage

-An HR professional expresses concern over SHRM's promotion of AI in hiring, questioning the removal of human interaction from a fundamentally people-centric process and lamenting the potential direction of the industry.
+An HR professional expresses strong reservations about SHRM's promotion of AI in the hiring process, arguing that reducing human potential to algorithms removes the essential human element from critical employment decisions and questions the direction of the industry.

 According to data presented by SHRM, providing employees with year-round opportunities for upskilling is strongly correlated with measurably higher levels of job satisfaction, loyalty, and overall engagement.